 Name of Beneficial Owner Amount and nature of beneficial ownership Percent of Class (1)

 Nadir Ali 4,188(2)

 Bret Osborn 1,835(3)

 Leonard Oppenheim 307(4)

 Kareem Irfan 191(5)

 Tanveer Khader 5,009(6)

 Soumya Das 246(7)

 Kevin Harris 56(8)

 Craig Harper 33(9)

 All Directors and Executive Officers as a Group (9 persons) 12,775(10)

-More than 5% Beneficial Owenrs
+More than 5% Beneficial Owners

-Hudson Bay Master Fund Ltd 94,162(11) 5.7%
+Hudson Bay Master Fund Ltd 94,162(11) 5.5%

-less than 1% of the issued and outstanding shares of common stock.
+\ less than 1% of the issued and outstanding shares of common stock.

-(1)Based on 1,569,293 shares outstanding on January 8, 2018.

-Includes (i) 1,267 shares of common stock held of record by Nadir Ali, (ii) 2,188 shares of common stock issuable to Nadir Ali upon exercise of an outstanding stock (2)option, (iii) 122 shares of common stock held of record by Lubna Qureishi, Mr. Ali's wife and (iv) 611 shares of common stock held of record by the Qureishi Ali Grandchildren Trust.
-Mr. Ali is the joint-trustee (with his wife Lubna Qureishi) of the Qureishi Ali Grandchildren Trust and has voting and investment control over the shares held.

-- Includes (i) 134 shares of common stock held of record by Mr. Irfan and (ii) 57 shares of common stock issuable to Kareem Irfan upon exercise of outstanding stock (5)options. - Includes (i) 4,818 shares of common stock owned directly by SyHolding Corp., (ii) 134 shares of common stock held of record by Mr. Khader and (iii) 57 shares of (6) common stock issuable to Tanveer Khader upon exercise of outstanding stock options.
-Tanveer Khader holds the power to vote and dispose of the SyHolding Corp. shares.

-Includes (i) 156 shares of common stock held of record by Mr. Das, and (ii) 90 shares of common stock issuable to Mr. Das upon exercise of outstanding stock options.
-(7)

-Includes 56 shares of common stock owned directly by Kevin Harris.
-(8)

-- (9)Includes 33 shares of common stock owned directly by Craig Harper. - (10) Includes (i) 3,660 shares of common stock held directly, or by spouse, (ii) 5,428 shares of common stock held of record by entities, (iii) 3,687 shares of common stock issuable upon exercise of stock options and 94,162 shares of common stock issuable upon the exercise of warrants. - (11) Includes 94,162 of common stock issuable to Hudson Bay Master Fund Ltd upon exercise of outstanding warrants.
+- (1) Based on 1,619,964 shares outstanding on February 5, 2018. - (2) Includes (i) 1,267 shares of common stock held of record by Nadir Ali, (ii) 2,188 shares of common stock issuable to Nadir Ali upon exercise of an outstanding stock option, (iii) 122 shares of common stock held of record by Lubna Qureishi, Mr. Ali's wife and (iv) 611 shares of common stock held of record by the Qureishi Ali Grandchildren Trust.
+Mr. Ali is the joint-trustee (with his wife Lubna Qureishi) of the Qureishi Ali Grandchildren Trust and has voting and investment control over the shares held. - (3) Includes (i) 1,469 shares of common stock held of record by Mr. Osborn and (ii) 366 shares of common stock issuable to Bret Osborn upon exercise of outstanding stock options. - (4) Includes (i) 250 shares of common stock held of record by Mr. Oppenheim, and (ii) 57 shares of common stock issuable to Leonard Oppenheim upon exercise of outstanding stock options. - (5) Includes (i) 134 shares of common stock held of record by Mr. Irfan and (ii) 57 shares of common stock issuable to Kareem Irfan upon exercise of outstanding stock options. - (6) Includes (i) 4,818 shares of common stock owned directly by SyHolding Corp., (ii) 134 shares of common stock held of record by Mr. Khader and (iii) 57 shares of common stock issuable to Tanveer Khader upon exercise of outstanding stock options.
+Tanveer Khader holds the power to vote and dispose of the SyHolding Corp. shares. - (7) Includes (i) 156 shares of common stock held of record by Mr. Das, and (ii) 90 shares of common stock issuable to Mr. Das upon exercise of outstanding stock options. - (8) Includes 56 shares of common stock owned directly by Kevin Harris. - (9) Includes 33 shares of common stock owned directly by Craig Harper. - (10) Includes (i) 3,660 shares of common stock held directly, or by spouse, (ii) 5,428 shares of common stock held of record by entities, (iii) 3,687 shares of common stock issuable upon exercise of stock options and 94,162 shares of common stock issuable upon the exercise of warrants. - (11) Includes 94,162 of common stock issuable to Hudson Bay Master Fund Ltd upon exercise of outstanding warrants.
+Hudson Bay Capital Management, L.P., the investment manager of Hudson Bay Master Fund Ltd., has voting and investment power over these securities.
+Sander Gerber is the managing member of Hudson Bay Capital GP LLC, which is the general partner of Hudson Bay Capital Management, L.P.
+Each of Hudson Bay Master Fund Ltd. and Sander Gerber disclaims beneficial ownership over these securities.

-(3) Includes (i) 1,469 shares of common stock held of record by Mr. Osborn and (ii) 366 shares of common stock issuable to Bret Osborn upon exercise of outstanding stock options.

-(4) Includes (i) 250 shares of common stock held of record by Mr. Oppenheim, and (ii) 57 shares of common stock issuable to Leonard Oppenheim upon exercise of outstanding stock options.